wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

-I would assume that a programming model specific to PyPy and not applicable to CPython has little chances to catch on, as long as PyPy is not the main Python interpreter (which looks unlikely to occur anytime soon).
+I would assume that a programming model specific to PyPy and not applicable to CPython has little chances to catch on, as long as PyPy is not the main Python interpreter (which looks unlikely to change anytime soon).
 Thus as long as only PyPy has STM, it looks like it will not become the main model of multicore usage in Python.
 However, I can conclude with a more positive note than during EuroPython: there appears